History of Turkmenistan: Ancient history

 By 2000 BCE, Indo-European peoples had settled throughout the region.
 Most of the present-day Turkmenistan was occupied by BMAC-related societies and the Dahae (also known as the Daae, Dahā, Daoi and similar names) – a tribal confederation located immediately east of the Caspian.
 The Massagetae and Scythians were also present, immediately north of BMAC and the Dahae.

 Alexander the Great conquered the territory in the 4th century BC on his way to South Asia.
 In 330 BC, Alexander marched northward into Central Asia and founded the city of Alexandria near the Murghab River.
 Located on an important trade route, Alexandria later became the city of Merv.
 The ruins of Alexander's ancient city are still to be found and have been extensively researched.
 After Alexander's death his empire quickly fell apart.
 It was ruled by Seleucids before the satrap of Parthia declared independence.
 The Parthians – fierce, nomadic warriors from the north of Iran – then established the kingdom of Parthia, which covered present-day Turkmenistan and Iran.
 The Parthian kings ruled their domain from the city of Nisa – an area now located near the modern-day capital of Ashgabat – founded by Arsaces I (reigned c.
 250–211 BC), and was reputedly the royal necropolis of the Parthian kings, although it has neither been established that the fortress at Nisa was a royal residence nor a mausoleum.

 Excavations at Nisa have revealed substantial buildings, mausoleums and shrines, many inscribed documents, and a looted treasury.
 Many Hellenistic art works have been uncovered, as well as a large number of ivory rhytons, the outer rims decorated with Iranian subjects or classical mythological scenes.

 During the 4th to early 7th century CE, much of the population was already in settlements around the fertile river valleys along the Amu Darya, and Merv and Nisa became centers of sericulture (the raising of silkworms).
 A busy caravan route, connecting Tang dynasty China and the city of Baghdad (in modern Iraq), passed through Merv.
 Thus, the city of Merv constituted an important prize for any conqueror.

 Arab conquests and Islamization

 Central Asia came under Arab control after a series of invasions in the late 7th and early 8th centuries and was incorporated into Islamic Caliphate divided between provinces of Mawara'un Nahr and Khorasan.
 The Arab conquest brought the religion of Islam to all of the peoples of central Asia.
 The city of Merv was occupied by the lieutenants of the caliph Uthman ibn Affan, and was constituted as the capital of Khorasan.
-Using this city as their base, the Arabs, led by their commander Qutayba ibn Muslim, brought under subjection Balkh, Bokhara, Fergana and Kashgaria, and penetrated into China as far as the province of Kan-suh early in the 8th century.
+Using this city as their base, the Arabs, led by their commander Qutayba ibn Muslim, brought under subjection Balkh, Bukhara, Fergana and Kashgaria, and penetrated into China as far as the province of Gansu early in the 8th century.